Caga Tio Nadal Montjuic Barcelona view

 But there are some solutions:

 First of all, we don’t need to start in November, second, lights don’t need to be on too early, or too late, but rather only when the streets are crowded.
 And there are even other ways of decorating that are less consuming.
-With the right LED lights, for instance.
+With the right lighting, for instance.
 We have to raise this issue with our mayors so that they do a better job in that sense, that’s for sure!

 Then choose carefully what you buy, the material used, where it comes from and what your dollar or euro is encouraging.
 It’s a bit like when you are going food shopping at the end of the day!
 Look at quality over quantity and avoid food waste!